 Control Usage of the Internet – Monitoring and filtering

 The main reasons companies use proxies is to implement content filtering (web filtering) and control what employees access from the Internet.
-Companies can, for example, ban specific websites, preventing employee access them during office hours.
+Companies can, for example, ban specific websites, preventing employee access to them during office hours.
 Popular social networks including Facebook (learn how to unblock Facebook) and Twitter (learn how to unblock Twitter), adult websites and websites like 9gag.com that waste time is typically blocked on corporate networks.

 Improved Internet Security